 And Gardiner’s style of writing has reached a point of being refined and smart and descriptive.
 It’s in that sweet spot for me.
 She’s everything I want to be, everything I want to read.

 Into The Black Nowhere could qualify for this too, but I can easily, EASILY, give this distinction to The Fifth To Die (A 4MK Thriller, #2) by J.D.
 Barker.

 This book was the perfect sequel.
 It set up the longevity of the series with robust, intricate story-telling and a dangerous cliffhanger.
-It is very obvious that Barker is creating a marathon of a series.
-The depth of history related to 4MK is going to be endless with countless ways to keep spinning this into a true saga.
+The depth of history related to 4MK is so enriched that there are countless ways to keep spinning this into a true saga.

 Honestly, I was so impressed by the way Barker handled this sequel.
 I loved the first book, The Fourth Monkey, and while the story in The Fifth To Die wasn’t as fast-paced as its predecessor, the mastery of the storytelling blew my mind.
 The more I think about it, the more I love it.

 There are so many books on my TBR, but the one that is standing out the most today is The Puppet Show (Washington Poe, #1) by W.M.
 Craven.

 First of all, the name Craven struck me because I immediately thought: Did a Wes Craven relative write a novel?
 Please say yes!

 The answer is no. There is no relation.
 But much like the creator of A Nightmare on Elm Street and Scream, W.M.
 Craven is writing some scary, serial killer stories.